lamps-wg/x509-slhdsa/draft-ietf-lamps-x509-slhdsa.md

 --- abstract

 Digital signatures are used within X.509 Public Key Infrastructure such as X.509 certificates, Certificate Revocation Lists (CRLs), and to sign messages.
-This document describes the conventions for using the Stateless Hash-Based Digital Signature Algorithm (SLH-DSA) in X.509 Public Key Infrastructure.
-The conventions for the associated signatures, subject public keys, and private keys are also described.
+This document specifies the conventions for using the Stateless Hash-Based Digital Signature Algorithm (SLH-DSA) in X.509 Public Key Infrastructure.
+The conventions for the associated signatures, subject public keys, and private keys are also specified.

 <!-- End of Abstract -->